 - Unique contributions by the nominee to that achievement;

 - Positive change over a sustained period – not simply the potential for such change – through the nominee’s achievement;

 - A qualitative and quantitative impact;

 - Success in overcoming barriers, based on resources available.

 Finally, the recipient must attend the ceremony to receive the award.
-The 2016 Lienhard Award will be presented during the NAM’s Annual Meeting in Washington, DC, on October 17.
+The 2016 Lienhard Award was presented during the NAM’s Annual Meeting in Washington, DC, on October 17.

 Robert L. Brent, MD, PhD